pietrodantuono/MBDynSyntaxHighlightingForKate/README.md

 **INSTALL INSTRUCTIONS**

 Including this syntax highlighting file in Kate and Kwrite is very simple.
-Just copy the file mbdyn.xml in either the folder
+Just download the *.zip file, extract it and move the file mbdyn.xml in either the folder

 	~/.local/share/katepart5/syntax